katerebekah/csharp-dotnet-milestones/3-asp-dotnet-mvc/exercises/MVC_ROUTING_ANIMALS.md

 ###Step One###

-1. Create a website using Visual Studio/ C#/ ASP.NET/ MVC
+1. Create a website using Visual Studio/ C#/ ASP.NET/
+1. Use Visual Studio to run  your app in the browser.
 1. When a user navigates to localhost:12345/Animal/Dog they see an image of a dog
 1. When a user navigates to localhost:12345/Animal/Cat they see an image of a cat